 With practice, preparation and a little bit of insider knowledge, you give yourself a HUGE advantage over the competition.

 In Interview Answer Crash Course, you'll learn the hidden meaning behind the most common interview questions and give you a strategy for crafting winning response.
 And while there are countless possible questions you'll hear in an interview, I'll help you break them down into a few basic categories, making them much easier to answer in the moment.

 Get started now!

 I'm the founder and publisher of Mac's List, a job board based in Portland, Oregon, that's dedicated to helping Pacific Northwest professionals succeed in the hiring process.
-For over 17 years, I've helped thousands of professionals find meaningful, rewarding work and build careers that matter.
+Since 2001, I've helped thousands of professionals find meaningful, rewarding work and build careers that matter.
 I write extensively about the topic of job hunting, and have authored two books, "Land Your Dream Job in Portland (and Beyond)" and "Land Your Dream Job Anywhere."
 I also host the weekly podcast "Find Your Dream Job."

 Why a crash course?

 You never know when an employer will call you to schedule an in-person interview.
 But when the call comes, you need to be ready.